ryco117/distort-server/README.md

 ### Build
 ##### Docker Build
-Run `docker-compose up` to launch containers for a private Mongo database, contained IPFS node, and the distort homeserver (exposing the configured port; default is 6945).
+Run `docker-compose up` to launch containers for a private MongoDB database, contained IPFS node, and the distort homeserver (exposing the configured port; default is 6945).

 ##### Host Build
 Can be easily built with `make && npm install` then launched with `npm start`.
-In this instance you are responsible for having a private Mongo database and IPFS node that the homeserver can access.
+In this instance you are responsible for having a private MongoDB database and IPFS node that the homeserver can access.
 This will require manual configuration of the `config.json` file, documentation for which can be found [here](https://ryco117.github.io/distort-server/docs/#configuration).

 ### Technical Docs